Balilla: Story and legacy

 Several types of the Fiat 508 car, produced during the 1930s, were also named for Balilla (Fiat 508 Balilla, Fiat 508S Balilla Coppa d'Oro, Fiat 508 Balilla Sport, Fiat 508 Balilla Spider Militare).
-An Italian fighter plane, designed in 1917, Ansaldo A.1 was named Balilla.
+An Italian fighter plane designed in 1917, the Ansaldo A.1, was named Balilla.

-He is also mentioned in the Italian National anthem, "Il Canto degli Italiani", composed in 1847 and popularly known as "Fratelli d'Italia" (Brothers of Italy): "I bimbi d'Italia / si chiaman Balilla / il suon d'ogni squilla / i Vespri suonò".
-The second reference is to the 1282 insurrection called the "Vespri Siciliani".
+He is also mentioned in the Italian National anthem, "Il Canto degli Italiani", composed in 1847: "I bimbi d'Italia / si chiaman Balilla" ("The children of Italy / are all named Balilla").

 Italian Navy submarines

 Two Italian navy submarines were named Balilla: